 A good Hip-Hop headphone will provide all of the following:

 Good mid-range.
-I don’t know about you, but I’d like to be able to hear some micro details going on, as well as be able to discern vocals and instruments better.
+I don’t know about you, but I’d like to be able to hear some micro-details going on, as well as be able to discern vocals and instruments better.
 Hip-Hop isn’t all about bass.
 There are many artists who incorporate a lot of different sounds into their music.
-The Roots comes to mind as a group who have always placed heavy emphasis on live instrumentation and subtle experimentation.
-A good mid-range will go a long way in revealing the nuance going on behind the scenes that you may have missed before with other low grade dog food cans (headphones). 😛
+The Roots comes to mind as a group that has always placed heavy emphasis on live instrumentation and subtle experimentation.
+A good mid-range will go a long way in revealing the nuance going on behind the scenes that you may have missed before with other low-grade dog food cans (headphones). 😛

 Treble.
 Treble is important too.
 We want that sparkle at the top that gives the music some extra flavor, zest, and overall excitement.
 Spicy!